 Sharing benefits across borders: Messages from Mekong2Rio

-Innovative collaborative actions that foster positive results are instrumental in encouraging further cooperation between sovereign countries, was the message from IUCN to the participants of Mekong2Rio, an international conference organized by the Mekong River Commission in Phuket, Thailand on 1-3 May 2012.
+Innovative and collaborative actions that foster positive results are instrumental in encouraging further cooperation between sovereign countries, was the message from IUCN to the participants of Mekong2Rio, an international conference organized by the Mekong River Commission in Phuket, Thailand from 1-3 May 2012.

-The conference, which attracted over 300 participants from various water use sectors, addressed trans-boundary dimensions of water resources management to ensure food, energy and water security.
-This nexus approach, which was introduced at the 2011 Bonn Conference, is especially relevant for the Mekong Basin, a fast growing region and a hotspot for hydropower development.
+The conference, which attracted over 300 participants, addressed trans-boundary dimensions of water resources management to ensure food, energy and water security.
+This nexus approach, which was introduced at the 2011 Bonn Conference, is especially relevant for the Mekong Basin as a fast growing region and hotspot for hydropower development.

 The outcomes of Mekong2Rio are captured in nine messages to the Rio+20 Conference.
 These messages include:

 - Water, food and energy are key strategic resources for the individual riparian countries that adopt policies and make decisions at the national level.
 This may on the one hand create barriers to cooperation, but on the other hand a nexus approach can contribute to regional stability if countries can agree to cooperate.

 - In addressing the nexus it is recognized that water management needs to respect the basin and aquifer as the basic unit, from the smallest catchment to the major transboundary basins.
 Hence the opportunities and trade-offs of the nexus need to be addressed at the basin level, and transboundary river basin and aquifer management entities should be empowered to play their role in influencing national decisions.